Flow Imaging Microscopy to Enhance Particle Analysis of Printer Toner

 Flow imaging microscopy uses digital images to measure the size and shape of each particle.
 Essentially, the operator in traditional microscopy is replaced by a computer to extract the information from the images.

-The sample containing the particles streams through the flow cell past the microscope optics.
+The sample containing the particles streams through a flow cell past microscope optics.
 Thousands of particle images are captured per second.
 To capture sharp images of moving particles, they are “frozen” in space using a strobed illumination source combined synchronously with a very short shutter speed.

 As each frame of the camera’s field of view is captured, the software, in real-time, extracts the particle images from the background and stores them.